 Probably you have seen or read somewhere that ASReview LAB is open source (Libre) software.
 But what does that mean?
 When software is open source (Libre), the source code behind the software is freely available to everyone.
 You can download it, create your modifications, and redistribute it again (given that you give credit where credit is due!).
 Next to ASReview being open source, it is also free in the monetary sense; hurray!

 Gathering knowledge and implementing it in the software takes time and effort, but keeping it behind closed doors would be a shame.
 The ASReview philosophy is that knowledge should be open to anybody!
-Opening up the code underlying the software has practical purpose.
+Opening up the code underlying the software has a practical purpose.
 It helps to create reliable and powerful software and improve it continuously.
-Additionally, by showing what code is used we open the black box behind your machine assisted learning, thereby keeping the review process as transparent as possible.
+Additionally, by showing what code is used, we open the black box behind your machine-assisted learning, thereby keeping the review process as transparent as possible.
 It also comes from the philosophy that software should be open out of respect for users’ freedom.
-We let you keep your data and focus on the software, making sure that anybody who wants to contribute to the software receives credits (useful for your CV!).
+We let you keep your data and focus on the software, ensuring that anybody who wants to contribute to the software receives credits (also very useful for your CV!).

 More information on: